Reduce size of patch faces

 [nf,nv] = shrinkfaces(...)

-This example uses the flow data set, which represents the speed profile of a submerged jet within an infinite tank (type help flow for more information).
-Two isosurfaces provide a before and after view of the effects of shrinking the face size.
+Load the flow data set, which represents the speed profile of a submerged jet within an infinite tank.
+Create two isosurfaces that provide a before and after view of the effects of shrinking the face size.

 Sample the flow data at every other point using

 isosurface to generate the faces and vertices data.
 Draw the first isosurface.
 Then set up the view and add a title.

 [x,y,z,v] = flow; [x,y,z,v] = reducevolume(x,y,z,v,2); fv = isosurface(x,y,z,v,-3); p1 = patch(fv); p1.FaceColor = 'red'; p1.EdgeColor = [0.5 0.5 0.5]; daspect([1 1 1]); view(3); axis tight title('Original')